nickbouldien/tweets-en-vivo/README.md

 - write tests!
 - customize the tweet fields retrieved (right now it is decently hard coded to fields I care about)
 - customize the tweet filter params (language, location, etc.)
-- format the printing to terminal
 - need better file/code organization
 - lots of refactoring/cleanup
-- refactor all of the tweet/response typings
 - make the websocket server cancelable
 - add the ability to add/delete stream rules from the frontend
 - add "hooks" to intercept a tweet and do something with it